chromeos/adhd/docs/ucm.md

 ### USB UCM Configuration
 Several fields are commonly utilized in USB UCM.

-* DisableSoftwareVolume - If not specified, default to value '1' which means hardware volume is used by default.
-Setting this flag to '0' will enforce using software volume.
+* UseSoftwareVolume - If not specified, default to value '0' which means hardware volume is used by default.
+Setting this flag to '1' will enforce using software volume.
   * hardware volume - control playback volume via setting mixer control exposed by USB device.
 Use `PlaybackMixerElem` to explicitly tell CRAS which mixer to use.
 If `PlaybackMixerElem` is not specified in this mode(HW Volume) will throw an error.
   * software volume - control playback volume via changing the amplitude of digital audio data.
 Setting `PlaybackMixerElem` or` CRASPlaybackNumberOfVolumeSteps` in this mode(SW Volume) will throw an error.
 * PlaybackPCM - PCM device for USB playback.
 Specify `PlaybackPCM` need to follow one of following requirements.
 Otherwise will throw an error.
   * If you specify `PlaybackPCM`, `PlaybackMixerElem` should be set together because hw volume is default.
-  * Set `DisableSoftwareVolume` to 0 to enable software volume if no associated `PlaybackMixerElem` for `PlaybackPCM`.
+  * Set `UseSoftwareVolume` to 1 to enable software volume if no associated `PlaybackMixerElem` for `PlaybackPCM`.
 * PlaybackMixerElem - mixer control for USB playback volume.
 * CapturePCM - PCM device for USB capture.
 * CaptureMixerElem - mixer control for USB capture gain.